HemSoft/advent-of-code-2025/05/prompt-part2.md

 - The input file remains the same (`input.txt`).
 - Update each existing solution file, do not create new files.
 - Update the Part 2 column in the results table in `solution-{model}.md`.

+## Tools

+If you're unsure about language syntax, library APIs, or implementation patterns, use documentation lookup tools (Context7), fetch official docs from the web, or search GitHub for examples.

+## DO NOT

+Check in or commit or push any code to the repository.